thehecksteam/hecks/BACKLOG.md

 # Rails
 1. Generate Rails initializer

-# LeanCoffee
+# Lean Coffee
+1. Should be able to vote more than once for the same topic
 1. Promote Participants to an aggregate
-2. Delete Timer Service
+1. Delete Timer Service
-3. Delete Timebox Service
+1. Delete Timebox Service